Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

-\paragraph{TI along an alchemical parameter} In some cases, the potential energy is a function $u_\lambda$ of a smooth coupling parameter $\lambda$ that connects all states of interest (e.g. in alchemical perturbations).
-This defines a continuous free energy $f_\lambda$, the derivative of which is the ``mean force'' at a fixed value of $\lambda$:
+When the reduced potential energy is a function $u_\lambda$ of a smooth coupling parameter $\lambda$ that connects all states of interest (e.g. in \hyperlink{ref:Alchemical} {alchemical} perturbations), a continuous free energy $f(\lambda)$ is defined, the derivative of which is the ``mean force'' at a fixed value of $\lambda$: